-Description of Security (1) Number Authorized to be Issued Price per Security Number Outstanding as at March 1, 2022 Number Outstanding after Maximum Offering Class A Trust Units Unlimited \$10 8,459,806.87 (2) 37,500,000 (3) Class C Trust Units Unlimited \$10 6,525,809.65 Class F Trust Units Unlimited \$10 9,817,520.51
+Description of Security (1) Number Authorized to be Issued Price per Security Number Outstanding as at March 1, 2023 Number Outstanding after Maximum Offering Class A Trust Units Class C Trust Units Unlimited Unlimited \$10 \$10 8,664,830.41 (2) 7,911,319.62 37,500,000 (3) Class F Trust Units Unlimited \$10 10,955,288.21

-- (1) The attributes and characteristics of the Units are set forth under the heading "Securities Offered Terms of Securities" and "The Trust Material Agreements Summary of the Declaration of Trust". - (2) One Class A Unit was issued to the Manager on the formation of the Trust.
+- (1) The attributes and characteristics of the Units are set forth under the heading "Securities Offered Terms of Securities", "The Trust Material Agreements Summary of the Declaration of Trust" and "The Trust Material Agreements Summary of the Declaration of Trust Redemption of Units. - (2) One Class A Unit was issued to the Manager on the formation of the Trust.
 The balance of the Units have been issued on a monthly basis since August 21, 2007 to subscribers at a Subscription Price of \$10 per Unit or pursuant to reinvestment of distributions. - (3) Assuming all Units are issued at the Subscription Price of \$10.00 per Unit.
 This number will vary if the Units are subsequently sold at the Net Asset Value Per Unit.